 Shares held directly by a shareholder can be registered in one of 2 ways:

 - Broker or CHESS Sponsored when bought through a broker

 - Issuer Sponsored when given directly to a shareholder by the company

 Broker sponsored or CHESS sponsored shares are allocated a Holder Identification Number (HIN) by the broker.
 All shares bought via the broker will be held under the HIN number allocated to the investor.
 Investors are able to have more than one HIN at different brokers.

 Shares that are broker sponsored must be sold via the broker that has allocated the HIN or the shares.
 If you wish to sell the shares via another broker, the shares would need to be transferred to the other broker before the shares can be sold.
-You can

 Issuer Sponsored Holdings